 The highest average salaries go to Acute Care Nurse Practitioners, who bring in close to $104K per year, though Nursing Managers are not far behind at about $92K along with Senior Strategic Planners (approximately $65K) and Data Managers ($64K).
 Duke University Medical Center hands out some of the smallest paychecks to Research Associates ($45K on average).

 Five to nine years of work experience seem to result in median wages of around $57K annually.
 The largest slice of the Duke University Medical Center workforce (32 percent) has been working for one to four years and earns, on average, $51K per year.

 Certifications and Degrees

-Those lacking certification bring in much lower salaries than Board Certified Pharmacotherapy Specialists, who make around $114K.
-Salaries typically rise to about $85K per year for accredited Advanced Cardiac Life Support Specialists.
-At Duke University Medical Center, employees who hold a medical degree receive the highest salaries at $109K.
+Board Certified Pharmacotherapy Specialists are compensated at a much higher rate than non-authorized workers, bringing in close to approximately $114K annually.
+On average, salaries rise to $91K per year for accredited Advanced Cardiac Life Support Specialists.
+At Duke University Medical Center, employees who hold a medical degree receive the highest salaries at about $109K.

 Benefits and Perks

 Company benefits — namely paid time off for both vacation and sick leave — are received by just 22 percent.
 With an eye toward the future, Duke University Medical Center offers several choices in retirement planning such as a 403(b) plan and a 401(k) plan.
 Perks cover health insurance for a large number of respondents and dental coverage for a fair number of survey participants.
 Some other advantages of working at Duke University Medical Center are tuition reimbursement, life insurance, and a casual working environment.